nilsonbazana/KIO_audio_encoding/README.md

 kbuildsycoca5 --noincremental
 ```

 ### 4. Right-click any FLAC file(s) to encode to chose format.
-Taht will create a subfolder (in the source folder) with the structure /%album artist%/%date%-%album% - ready to copy to, in my own case, my music collection in /mnt/share/THE MUSIC COLLECTION/[folders (grouping files mostly by the Album Artist's initial) /A-D, /E-J, /K-O, /P-S, /T-Z and /z_CLASSICAL or /z_Soundtracks & Original Scores
+That will create a subfolder (in the source folder) with the structure /%album artist%/%date%-%album% - ready to copy to, in my own case, my music collection in /mnt/share/THE MUSIC COLLECTION/[folders (grouping files mostly by the Album Artist's initial) /A-D, /E-J, /K-O, /P-S, /T-Z and /z_CLASSICAL or /z_Soundtracks & Original Scores